Where Is the Best Area to Stay in Koh Samui for Families?

 What I love about Maenam:

-- It doesn’t feel touristy (yet still has what you need)
+- It doesn’t feel overly touristy (yet still has what you need)

-- There are loads of budget guesthouses and small hotels
+- There are loads of budget guesthouses and small, charming hotels

 - You’ll find beachfront bungalows, yoga cafés, and even private villas with pools

-It’s a great area if you’re staying longer or traveling on a budget.
-There are fewer “entertainment” options for kids, but sometimes that’s ok, right?
-You’ll want a rental car or scooter here.
-Things are more spread out.
+It’s a great area if you’re staying longer or traveling on a tighter budget.
+There are fewer structured entertainment options for kids, but sometimes slowing down is exactly what a family trip needs.
+You will want a rental car or scooter here, things are more spread out than in Bophut or Chaweng.

 Samui Buri Beach Resort